aarongough/depthcharge/README.md

 # Depthcharge

-Depthcharge adds extra logging to `ActionController::Base` in Rails to make it easier to see the requests that are coming and going from a local server to a connected client app (like iOS simulator for example).
-It will automatically detect JSON responses and pretty print them as well.
+Depthcharge is a piece of Rack middleware that enables extra visibility into the requests going through an application.
+The primary use case for this is to see the requests that are coming and going from a local server to a connected client app (like iOS simulator for example).
+Additionally it will automatically detect JSON responses and pretty print.

 # Example log output

 	GET 200 "/example.json" at 2017-04-30 23:32:16 -0400
 	  | PARAMS:
 	  |   test: "foo"
 	  |
 	  | REQUEST HEADERS:
 	  |   HTTP_HOST: "localhost:4567"
 	  |   HTTP_CONNECTION: "keep-alive"
 	  |   HTTP_CACHE_CONTROL: "max-age=0"
 	  |   HTTP_VERSION: "HTTP/1.1"
 	  |
 	  | RESPONSE STATUS: 200
 	  |
 	  | RESPONSE HEADERS:
 	  |   Content-Type: "application/json"
 	  |   Content-Length: "25"
 	  |
 	  | BODY:
 	  |   {
 	  |     "a": 1,
 	  |     "b": 2,
 	  |     "c": 3,
 	  |     "d": 4
 	  |   }
 	  |